yui/yeti/README.md

 You can pass the --port option to override port 8000 with your preferred server port.
 If you do this, be sure to also pass --port when running Yeti as a client.

+Yeti doesn't exit automatically when used with server mode.
+If you're using only 1 browser with server mode (i.e. just running tests on 1 browser on another computer or VM), you may use the `--solo 1` option to have Yeti exit with a summary after all tests run once.
+This is also handy for scripting Yeti: if a failure occurs, Yeti will exit with a non-zero status code.

 Mobile testing made easy
 ------------------------